Workers & Peasants: A Preview

 Leaders

-If I had it to do over again (and as the publisher, I sort of do), I would have put more leaders in the Soviet counter mix.
+If I had Eastern Front to do over again, I would have put more leaders in the Soviet counter mix.
 A lot more.
 In too many scenarios, every leader in the game starts on the board, which means there's less variability in which leaders get picked.
 And the relatively small number of leaders compared to the Germans or Australians or Japanese, to cite just a few examples, slams a cast-iron lid on the size of Soviet forces in scenarios.
 There just aren't enough leaders to mobilize huge forces; this became obvious when we were working on the huge "The Troops are Abandoning Me!" scenario in the now out-of-print supplement Blue Division.
 I wanted the Spaniards to be facing a huge force, but we just didn't have enough Red Army leaders in any of the games.

 The number of leaders provided in a Panzer Grenadier scenario is a pretty complex calculation.
 It depends on a lot of things: overall quality of the army, quality of the particular unit, its performance during the battle, the unit's origin (regular, reserve, ad hoc) and previous casualties, national educational levels, social stratification (this penalizes even elite Italian units) and a few others.
 All of which, careful observers will note, are subjective factors.
 Those rating the best (good German regular units of 1940 or 1941, the U.S. Army, Poland, Finland) might get about one leader for every two combat units.
 Those with poor ratings on this scale (Ecuador, German Air Force field divisions) might get one for every three or four.